Graduate School Application Help

 Please contact our office at 410-516-2300.

 Yes.
-You can return and take additional courses as a non-degree seeking student, or you can work toward a second master’s degree or certificate.
+You can return and take additional courses as a special student/non-degree-seeking student, or you can work toward a second master’s degree or certificate.
 Please review the academic regulations to learn more about these options.

 Johns Hopkins Engineering for Professionals is committed to providing reasonable and appropriate accommodations for students with disabilities.
 Please visit the disability services page for more information.